U.S. Route 62: New York

 While most of the route is an east–west route, US 62 takes a north–south directionality in Pennsylvania and New York.
 It is signed north–south in northern Pennsylvania and New York.

 US 62 enters New York State from Pennsylvania in Chautauqua County, south of Frewsburg, past which it intersects with I-86 (Southern Tier Expressway).
 Following a northeasterly course, US 62 enters Cattaraugus County, crosses Cattaraugus Creek to enter Erie County and passes through the village of Gowanda, taking a more northerly direction.
 At the village of Hamburg, US 62 turns northeast, passing Buffalo Raceway and the Erie County Fair, New York State Thruway (I-90), continues northward through Lackawanna as South Park Avenue and passes through Buffalo as South Park Avenue and Bailey Avenue.
 The Bailey Avenue section from New York State Route 5 (NY 5) at the Buffalo city line to NY 324 is maintained by Erie County as County Road 152.

 US 62 briefly overlaps NY 324 (Sheridan Drive) in the town of Amherst, and turns northward as Niagara Falls Boulevard, intersects I-290, then exits Erie County and enters Niagara County, as US 62 crosses the Erie Canal / Tonawanda Creek and travels into the town of Wheatfield.
 The highway intersects NY 425 and turns to the northwest intersecting NY 265 and I-190.
 On the east side of Niagara Falls the route diverges into US 62 and its parallel route, Business US 62, (formerly NY 62A).

 Within the city of Niagara Falls, US 62 runs "backwards", bearing west for several miles as Ferry Avenue southbound (eastbound) and Walnut Avenue northbound (westbound) and terminates on Main Street, while is still signed north–south.
 The northern (eastern) terminus for both US 62 and Business US 62 is at NY 104 (Main Street), less than 2,000 ft from the Rainbow Bridge and U.S. Customs.
 The Rainbow Bridge then crosses the Niagara River into Canada, offering side-views of the famous Niagara Falls.

 In 2009, Legislation was proposed in the NY State Legislature for a bill (S.6277-A/A.9939-A) designating all of US Route 62 in New York State as the "National Veterans Highway".
 The measure was sponsored by then Senator William Stachowski, and Assemblyperson Francine Delmonte as proposed by the Sons of the American Legion Post 880 as a way to salute and commemorate the service and sacrifice of all veterans of the US.
-The Bill was signed into law by Governor David Paterson on July 30, 2010.
+The Bill was signed into law by Governor David Paterson in July 2010.
 The designation runs from the Pennsylvania State Line south of Frewsburg, NY to a northern terminus near the Rainbow Bridge in Niagara Falls, NY.
 Designations have also been successful in Illinois and Kentucky to this point.